 Color Genomics does not accept insurance billing for Color Extended ($249, includes hereditary cancer, hereditary heart health, and medication response).
-It also does not accept insurance for the Color Family Testing Program ($50 for immediate family members of patients who test positive for a mutation).
+It also does not take insurance for the Color Family Testing Program ($50 for immediate family members of patients who test positive for a mutation).

-Color Genomics contributes de-identified DNA data to public databases like ClinVar at the National Institutes of Health (NIH).
+Color Genomics contributes de-identified DNA data to public health databases like ClinVar at the National Institutes of Health (NIH).
 This database serves as an archive of information on genetic variants and their relation to human health.

 A patient’s employer may pay (in full or part) for the DNA test through the Color Genomics Employer Program.
 Employers have the right to receive anonymized and/or aggregated data for analytic purposes.